 Allow the leftover lugaw to cool completely before storing.
 Transfer to an airtight container and keep in the refrigerator for up to 3 days.

 Note that as it cools, this Filipino congee becomes thicker.
-To reheat, place in a pot and add water until desired consistency is achieved.
+To reheat, place in a pot and add water until desired consistency is achieved, adding a bit of salt and pepper if needed.
 Simmer while frequently stirring until thoroughly heated.

 Printable Recipe